EXCLUSIVE INTERVIEW: Abhimanyu Dassani: I Don't Want To Be The Next Hot Thing!

 I am very happy that people have trusted me especially Vasan Sir to select me as Surya.
 They thought I could convey his sense of innocence.
 So, it's great that people are looking at Surya without any apprehensions.

 They are going to theatres to watch the film because of word-of-mouth.
 I am very thrilled and happy that they are taking back a little of Surya.
-That's my best take-away.
+That's my best takeaway.
 Somewhere Surya will live a longer life than I have."